Connect the Dots: Knowledge Graph-Guided Crawler Attack on Retrieval-Augmented Generation Systems

 \subsection{Query Generator}

 This module addresses the third challenge in the {ASCP} formulation: \emph{Real-world RAG systems impose practical constraints}.
-We cannot directly send a structured anchor $(e_t^*, r_t^*)$ to the system, and relying solely on simple templates is not a viable solution, as it can easily be flagged by query provenance mechanisms.
+We cannot directly send a structured anchor $Anc_t$ to the system, and relying solely on simple templates is not a viable solution, as it can easily be flagged by query provenance mechanisms.
 Therefore, the core task of this module is to translate the abstract, strategic anchor pair from the {Strategy Scheduler} into a concrete, executable, and natural-sounding query $q_{t+1}$.
-This process must address two primary challenges: 1) generating a query that is contextually relevant to the anchor's strategic intent, and 2) ensuring the query remains novel to avoid redundancy and maximize the utility of the limited query budget.

-To achieve this, the generator involves three key steps: 1) adaptive query formulation, 2) history-aware de-duplication, and 3) a feedback mechanism for system-level learning.
-The workflow is shown in Fig.~\ref{fig:query-generator}.
+This process must address two primary challenges: 1) generating a query that is contextually relevant to the anchor's strategic intent, and 2) ensuring the query remains novel to avoid redundancy under the limited query budget.
+To achieve this, the generator (Fig.~\ref{fig:query-generator}) involves the following three steps.

 \textbf{1) Adaptive Query Formulation.} The generator's first step is to intelligently select a formulation strategy based on the specificity of the anchor $(e_t^*, r_t^*)$ provided by the scheduler.
-This dual-mode approach allows the system to flexibly switch between precision and discovery: \begin{itemize}[leftmargin=10pt] \item \textbf{Relation-Driven Probing}.
+This dual-mode approach allows the system to flexibly switch between precision and discovery: \begin{itemize}[leftmargin=10pt, noitemsep, topsep=0pt] \item \textbf{Relation-Driven Probing}.
 When the {Strategy Scheduler} identifies a plausible relation deficit $r_t^*$ for an entity $e_t^*$ with high confidence, the generator activates this targeted strategy.
 It instantiates a relation-aware template conditioned on the $(e_t^*, r_t^*)$ pair and realizes it via an LLM into a fluent, natural language query $q_{t+1}$ designed for precise fact-probing. \item \textbf{Neighborhood-based Generation.} In the absence of a sufficiently salient relation, the generator shifts to an exploratory mode.
 It analyzes the local neighborhood of $e_t^*$ within the current knowledge graph $\mathcal{G}_t$.
 By leveraging the KG's schema and the generative capabilities of LLM, it hypothesizes plausible missing relations and formulates one or more exploratory query variants. \end{itemize}